npucino/sandpyper/paper/paper.md

 # Summary

-**sandpyper** is a Python package that automates profile-based beachface volumetric and altimetric change analysis from a large amount of digital surface models and orthophotos, two endproducts of a typical unoccupied aerial vehicle structure of motion pipeline.
-Moreover, it allows to compute the Beachface Cluster Dynamics indices.
+**sandpyper** is a Python package that automates profile-based beachface volumetric and altimetric change analysis from a large amount of digital surface models and orthophotos.
+It includes functions to facilitate the cleaning of the elevation data from unwanted non-sand points or swash areas and to model beachface behavioural regimes using the Beachface Cluster Dynamics indices.

 # Intro